Skip to content ↓

 Kendrick School Food Bank Easter Collection

-I am very pleased to be able to update you on our last collection food bank collection and to launch an Easter Collection running throughout next week.
+I am very pleased to be able to update you on our last food bank collection and to launch an Easter Collection running throughout next week.

 Last term we delivered 8 large boxes of donations and a fabulous cheque for £1300 representing money raised since last summer on Parent Pay and through in school fund raising events.
 This money supports families in moments of crisis and is always incredibly gratefully received.